-Having read these verses we as a family were challenged to go to the Bible to learn from God how to farm.
-We also asked God to teach us what to do with our farm and what to grow on it.
+Having read these verses I was challenged to go to the Bible to learn from God how to farm.
+I asked God to teach me what to do with our farm and what to grow on it.
 It has been very exciting seeing what God is teaching us and how He is leading us on the farm.

 It is exciting, looking at the Bible and seeing a bigger picture, seeing farming from God’s perspective, from God’s high tower.
 God has an enormous wealth of information for us on farming.
 The Bible is literally a gold mine that is inexhaustible in gold.
 What we have found is just a scratching at the surface of what God has for us farmers to learn in His Word and from Him.
 The insights that we have listed are neither complete nor exhaustive.
 Even a lifetime of study by many Christian farmers will not exhaust the hidden gold nuggets of instruction that God has for the farmer in His Word.
 Each time you study the Bible ask the Holy Spirit to give you understanding and new insights.

 I have been encouraged by George Washington Carver and his testimony of how he over and over again went to the Creator and asked Him to teach him what the peanut was for.
 One of the most important things that George Washington Carver learned was to hear God speak to him and to teach him how to make products from the peanut.
 As a result, Carver was able to help the farmers of the south in ways that no other person has been able to single-handedly do.
 God has that kind of resources available to each one of us, to teach us how to farm better and to help others to farm better.